AdamLBS/DoHExfTlk/README.md

 # Kent-Dissertation: DoH Exfiltration Detection Platform

+> **IMPORTANT DISCLAIMER - EDUCATIONAL AND RESEARCH USE ONLY**
+>
+> This platform is developed exclusively for academic research, cybersecurity education, and authorized security testing in controlled environments.
+>
+> **The author disclaims all responsibility for any malicious, illegal, or unauthorized use of this tool.** Users are solely responsible for ensuring their use complies with applicable laws and regulations.
+This tool should only be used on systems you own or have explicit written permission to test.
+>
+> **By using this platform, you acknowledge that:**
+> - You will use it only for legitimate educational, research, or authorized testing purposes
+> - You understand the legal and ethical implications of cybersecurity testing
+> - You will not use this tool for any malicious activities or unauthorized access
+> - You assume full responsibility for your actions and any consequences thereof

+---

 > **Complete platform for data exfiltration detection via DNS-over-HTTPS (DoH)**
 > *Cybersecurity research toolkit for analysis and detection of advanced exfiltration techniques*